 Surely, most of us have already seen those crazy people trying to catch a Pokémon at the street, in a mall, in your grandmother’s garden.
 Well, you can hardly miss it as your phone starts sending vibrations as soon as you approach one.
-The fancy part of the game is that no matter where you are – in Lisbon’s Alfama or Aukland, New Zealand – your Pokémon will be (as if real) catching #28 tram, or riding a ship.
+The fancy part of the game is that no matter where you are – in Lisbon’s Alfama or Aukland, New Zealand – your Pokémon will be catching #28 tram, or taking a stroll around the city as real.
 The more of them you collect by capturing, the cooler.

 Quite fascinating, it is.
 Right?

 However, there is a silver lining.
 One of the things you have to do in the first place to play is to log in with a Gmail account.
 Then, the app gets your location data – well, this one is essential, otherwise how else you are going to get all these realistic creatures in those definite locations?
 By logging in, you grant the app full access to your personal data… and here is the question – what information is actually being collected by the app?

 Here are several things to understand.
 The first one is not to grant full access to your personal information to anyone.
 Most users do not clearly understand the mechanism as well as consequences of such apps’ functioning; thus a great number of problems may arise.